royby-cyberark/k8s-course/README.md

     * delete the kubernetes-dynamic-pvc-XXXX (how do you know which one?) - it will be in state=available
     * if you're also ran an eks stack, you will see an additional 3 volumes

+## Changes on EKS
+* Updated the storage.yaml to specify the aws-ebs storage
+* In services.yaml, we now use LoadBalancer as the type - we can do this only in a cloud environment where we have the load balancer.